-During 2022/23 financial year, an additional 20 production tunnels with irrigation systems, automatic generatorsr, solar systems and damasks were installed.
-The municipality is in the process of advertising all facilities for the appointment of new entrepreneurs since the contracts of the current entrepreneurs have expired.
+During 2022/23 financial year, additional 20 production tunnels with irrigation system, automatic generator, solar systems and damasks were installed.
+Municipality is in the process of advertising all facilities for the appointment of new entrepreneurs since the contracts of the current entrepreneurs has expired.